Frequently Asked Questions about the Salt River Wild Horses

 2. Do the Salt River horses help or harm the environment?

-Of the 6 million annual visitors to the Tonto National Forest and the tens of thousands of animals who call it home, the herd of free-roaming horses living along the lower Salt River is compatible with, and supportive of, a healthy ecosystem.
+Of the 6 million annual visitors to the Tonto National Forest and the thousands of animals who call it home, the herd of free-roaming horses living along the lower Salt River is compatible with, and supportive of, a healthy ecosystem.

 Claims that these horses pose a threat are based on scant research in other geographic regions that are not relevant to the lower Salt River region.
 And the data from these regions indicate that wild horses have both positive AND negative impacts and environmental benefits, much like ANY other wildlife species, including birds.

-In fact, the 20-mile stretch where the horses still exist is one of the most biologically rich areas along the entire 200-mile river, in spite of the human caused challenges it faces.
+In fact, the 18-mile stretch where the horses still exist is one of the most biologically rich areas along the entire 200-mile river, in spite of the human caused challenges it faces.
 Photo-documentation accumulated by members of the Salt River Wild Horse Management Group supports this observation with evidence over long periods of time.
 That evidence shows healthy and growing trees, seedlings sprouting from horse manure, abundant plants and flourishing wildlife diversity in the very area on the river where the horses roam.

-Bald eagles on the river have been making a comeback since the early 1980s, and eagle nesting was particularly successful this year in the exact area that the horses call home, according to the Audubon Society itself.
+Bald eagles on the river have been making a comeback since the early 1980s, and eagle nesting was particularly successful this year in the exact area that the horses call home, according to the Audubon Society.
 The horses and the bald eagles have been cohabiting together successfully and may even have a symbiotic relationship.

 3. What are other pressures on the environment in this area?